 ENG 099 is a developmental course designed to help students acquire the composition skills they need to succeed in ENG 120.
 The course begins with a focus on critical reading skills.
 Students will be engaged in preparing essays that respond to written texts, thereby combining critical reading skills with writing strategies.
 In addition, ENG 099 provides introduction to/review of grammar, mechanics, and other college-writing conventions with a focus on application of those skills in student writing.
 One major objective of ENG 099 is to teach students to prepare essays that review and evaluate the ideas and issues found in the writing of others.
 Summary, analysis, and response skills will be taught and practiced culminating in the creation of a final portfolio where students demonstrate proficiency in critical reading and writing skills.
 Classroom instructors confirm placement in ENG 099 during the first two weeks of instruction.
 ENG 099 is a developmental course.
 The three credits received for ENG 099 count towards a student's GPA, but they do not count towards the 120 credits required for graduation.
 Students who take this course will have to take an additional course to complete their degree.
 Classes are kept intentionally small, typically 15 students per section, to assure maximum benefit.

 This course includes a review of basic arithmetic and an introduction to elementary algebra.
-Topics may include: pre-algebra review; real numbers; algebraic expressions; linear equations/inequalities; quadratic equations; graphing; systems of equations; exponents, polynomials and rational expressions.
-(Credits awarded for this course are in addition to the 120-credit minimum graduation requirement.)
+Topics may include: prealgebra review; real numbers; algebraic expressions; linear equations/inequalities; quadratic equations; graphing; systems of equations; exponents, polynomials and rational expressions.
+(Credits awarded for this course count toward a student's GPA, but they do not count toward the 120 credits required for graduation; or institutional requirements, such as the General Education requirements.)

 Financial Accounting establishes the rules and regulations for preparing accounting information used by internal and external sources to evaluate the financial health of an organization.
 This course will develop the student's ability to interpret financial accounting information, to communicate this information and to understand the accounting system that produces this information.